 What Affects The Purchase Time?

-Three main factors affect purchase time at a car dealership.
-One is whether you have financing through a bank when you go in, or whether you need to go through the dealership.
-The latter is going to take longer.
-If you're buying a new vehicle with cash, this will shave time off your experience.
+If you are buying a new vehicle with cash, this will shave time off your experience and may even give you better pricing overall, sometimes even below the sticker price.
 If you have a vehicle to trade in, then you can expect to spend more time at the dealership on average.

 Why Does The Process Take So Long?

-Two main reasons why buying a car can take a long time:
+There are a few reasons that buying a car takes such a long time:

-Many car buyers don't come into the dealership adequately prepared for the car buying process.
-They don't know their credit report or credit score, and they may not have proper paperwork like proof of auto insurance or the title for their trade-in.
+Many car buyers do not come into the dealership properly prepared for the car buying process.
+They do not know what is on their credit report or even what their credit score is.
+Furthermore, they may not have proper paperwork, like proof of auto insurance or the title for their trade-in, readily available.

 Dealers still tend to rely on a strategy of wearing buyers down to get the price of the car more in their favor.